pts/minilibc686/README.md

 size-optimization flags, and it removes most unnecessary stuff from the final executable. *minicc* accepts the command-line flags in GCC syntax (and from that it generates OpenWatcom *wcc386* syntax and others as needed).

+By default, *minicc* builds Linux i386 ELF-32 executable programs.
+To target FreeBSD i386 instead, use `minicc -bfreebsd`.
+To target both Linux i386 and FreeBSD i386 (detected at runtime), use `minicc -bfreebsdx`.
+Please not that FreeBSD syscall support is currently very limited, but it can be extended.

 Here is how to pick the compiler: